$435 Find Cheap Flights from Washington, D.C. to Ethiopia

 • What is the cheapest time of day to fly to Ethiopia?

-The cheapest time of day to fly to Ethiopia is generally in the evening, when round-trip flights cost $1,143 on average.
-Morning departures are around 16% more expensive than evening flights, on average.
-The most expensive time of day to fly to Ethiopia is generally in the morning, which is peak travel time and where the average cost of a ticket is $1,324.
+The cheapest time of day to fly to Ethiopia is generally in the morning, when round-trip flights cost $1,298 on average.
+The most expensive time of day to fly to Ethiopia is generally at night, which is peak travel time and where the average cost of a ticket is $1,332.

 Top tips for finding cheap flights to Ethiopia